 Case studies or other required reading can provide a quick insight into real-life workplace issues.
 Quickly accessible but more complex topics will likely require more advanced types of training.

 A business’s customer service is often the most crucial factor in its success or failure.
 Three out of four customers view their interactions with customer service as more important than marketing benefits or sales.
-That’s why customer service is such an important engine for growth and a crucial part of a company’s strategy.
+That’s why customer service is an important engine for growth and a crucial part of a company’s strategy.

 Customer service is an integral part of any business, but it’s a serious responsibility.
 Having a properly trained team to handle customer issues can make all the difference in customer satisfaction and loyalty, so it’s worth investing in.